davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-played-checkpoint-jun-22-2001.md

 ---

-checkpoint's pays the bands fairly.
+Checkpoint's pays the bands fairly.
 They would print out the total bar and food sales made while you played, show you the printout, and give you 15% (?) of that amount.